-How better interview questions provide much better insights in the hiring process
+Better interview questions provide deeper insights about the way prospective candidates think during the hiring process

 If you really want to improve your hiring process in your business get better at asking the right questions during the interview process.
 Prepare a relevant set of interview questions designed to ascertain what the interviewee’s thinking process is and what motivates them.

 I have heard some silly interviews that are awkward and leave no one any wiser about the right fit of the individual to the role or organisation.
 A colleague of mine in England, shared with me a recent interview he attended for a senior Accounting role.
 The Head of Finance and HR Director interviewed him, so it was reasonable to believe they would know how to conduct a professional interview.

 He told me he was surprised by the process and some of the questions asked.
 The interviewers were both late for the interview which was not a good start.
 They seemed unprepared and had no clear direction to the interview.
 For example: their questions were vague and unrelated to the role they had.

 One question was: “do you know Excel”?
 Any senior Accounting and/or Finance professional is typically an advanced user of Excel, so the question seemed odd.
 It was a closed question therefore required only a yes or no answer.
 It was not elaborated on and did not inquire on any specific aspect of excel in relation to the role and his ability.
 Therefore, it was not clear what exactly they wanted to know.

 Prepare a set of probing (open ended) questions relevant to the candidates ability to do the role.
 Have them ready in advance and make sure all interviewers have a set.

 The questions you ask at an interview must be relevant to the role and directed to be specific while allowing for elaboration and drill down for more detail.
 Otherwise, they won’t inform you if this person can do the job and how well.
 Pick out specific, relevant aspects of their previous roles from their resume to ask questions about and drill down on.